 Current Research Projects

-Validity and Utility of the Social Cognition and Object Relations Scale-Global Rating Method (SCORS-G)
+The Social Cognition and Object Relations Scale-Global Rating Method (SCORS-G)

 Exploring Meta-Cognition through Method Convergence